 There are things Black Americans can do to get better shuteye, from getting tested for vitamin D levels to making sure our bedrooms are conducive to sleep.
 But, the fact of the matter is, until society is free of implicit bias and endemic racism, many people of color will continue to lose out on a good night’s sleep.

-Learn more about racial disparities in sleep and what health experts have to say about the importance of addressing systemic racism.
+Learn what health experts have to say about the importance of addressing systemic racism.